-June 30, 2023 | Eric D. Mulligan
+August 31, 2023 | Eric D. Mulligan

-If you've been on the Web lately (and we all have), you've probably seen a site with a chat feature.
-Consumers in several cases have attempted to use those chat features as a basis for liability under a California privacy law.
-You may have heard of this law, the California Invasion of Privacy Act ("CIPA"), as a law that prohibits anyone from recording a call without the consent of all parties.
+If you've been on the Web lately (and who hasn't?), you've probably seen a site with a chat feature.
+Consumers in several lawsuits have attempted to use those chat features as a basis for liability under Section 632.7 of the California Invasion of Privacy Act, which prohibits anyone from recording a call between specified devices without the consent of all parties.
 In addition to imposing criminal penalties, the CIPA grants a private right of action to any victim of a violation of its provisions.
-Damages under the CIPA are steep, with treble damages available and a minimum damage award of \$5,000 per violation.
-Private enforcement actions are frequent and becoming more frequent-as of June 22, 2023, Westlaw's database includes 315 cases, including 101 cases since July 27, 2017, that cite Cal.
-Pen.
-Code § 637.2, which grants the private right of action.
+Private enforcement actions are frequent and becoming even more frequent-as of June 22, 2023, Westlaw's database includes 315 cases, including 101 cases since July 27, 2017, that cite Section 632.7.

 Three recent cases examine how the CIPA's anti-recording provisions operate in the age of the Internet and smartphones.
-Two of the cased examine whether recording of conversations that occur via a website's chat feature violates the anti-recording provisions-and reach opposite conclusions.
-The other case examines whether a consumer who seeks out potential violations has standing to sue when she thinks she's found a violation.
+Two of them examine whether recording conversations that occur via a website's chat feature violates the anti-recording provisions-and reach opposite conclusions.
+The other examines whether a consumer who seeks out potential violations has standing to sue when she thinks she's found one.

-In Licea v.
-Old Navy, LLC, 2023 U.S. Dist.
-LEXIS 68724 (C.D.
-Cal.
-April 19, 2023), Old Navy, LLC, operated a website that included a chat feature.
-The chat feature allowed Old Navy to record and create a transcript of each chat.
+In one case, Old Navy, LLC, operated a website that included a chat feature.
+The feature allowed Old Navy to record and create a transcript of each chat.
 It also allowed a third-party company to intercept the chats and create transcripts.
-Miguel Licea, who used the chat feature through his smartphone, sued Old Navy in U.S. District Court for the Central District of California.
-Licea alleged that Old Navy had violated CIPA by recording his communications without his consent.
-Old Navy moved to dismiss for failure to state a claim.
+Miguel Licea, who used the chat feature through his smartphone, sued Old Navy in the U.S. District Court for the Central District of California.
+Licea alleged that Old Navy violated the CIPA by recording his communications without his consent.
+Old Navy moved to dismiss Licea's complaint.

 The court denied Old Navy's motion to dismiss.
-The court found that the complaint sufficiently alleged that Old Navy recorded Licea's chats without Licea's permission.
-As the court explained, the CIPA prohibits the recording of certain communications without the consent of all parties.
-The prohibition applies where at least one party uses a cell phone or a cordless phone.
+The court found that the complaint had alleged that Old Navy recorded Licea's chats without his permission.
+As the court explained, the CIPA prohibits the recording of certain communications without the consent of all parties where at least one party uses a cell phone or a cordless phone.
 Old Navy argued that Licea could not allege a violation of this prohibition by stating only that he had used a cell phone.
 The court disagreed.
-The court explained that federal courts had interpreted the CIPA's prohibition against recording communications without all parties' consent to apply wherever one party used a cell phone.
-Because Licea alleged that he had used his smartphone to chat on Old Navy's website, the court did not dismiss the claim.
+The court explained that federal courts have interpreted the CIPA's prohibition against recording communications without all parties' consent to apply wherever one party used a cell phone.
+Because Licea alleged that he had used his smartphone to chat on Old Navy's website, the court refused to dismiss the complaint.

-By contrast, in Valenzuela v.
-Keurig Green Mt., Inc., 2023 U.S. Dist.
-LEXIS 95199 (N.D.
-Cal.
-May 24, 2023), Keurig Green Mountain, Inc., operated a website that included a chat feature.
-The chat feature allowed Keurig to record and create a transcript of each chat.
-It also allowed a third-party company to intercept the chats and create transcripts.
-Sonya Valenzuela, who used the chat feature through her smartphone, sued Keurig in U.S. District Court for the Northern District of California.
-Valenzuela alleged that Keurig had violated CIPA by allowing an unspecified third party to wiretap her telephone communications.
-Keurig moved to dismiss for failure to state a claim.
+By contrast, in a second case decided about a month after the Licea case, Keurig Green Mountain, Inc., operated a website that included a chat feature similar to Old Navy's chat feature.
+Sonya Valenzuela, who used the chat feature through her smartphone, sued Keurig in the U.S. District Court for the Northern District of California.
+Valenzuela alleged that Keurig violated the CIPA by allowing an unspecified third party to wiretap her telephone communications.
+Keurig moved to dismiss Valenzuela's complaint.